mayuri2018/Countryes-list/README.md

 2. The user can search country by name
 3. Get country detail by this API: `https://restcountries.com/v3.1/name/{name}`
 4. When the user click to country name or a button it should show product detail
-5. The country detail should have name, region,population, flag and list of languages
+5. The country detail should have name, region, population, flag and list of languages
 6. The user can add country to `Favorite` page
 7. When the user add a product to `Wish List` the favorite icon should change the color.
 8. Have a `Loading` page while fetching data